 Crystal Run was in the process of hiring five additional FTEs for charge review and insurance team review.
 The more eyes, the better the results, so they thought—until they explored the idea for a rules engine.
 A new chapter in raising efficiency and implementing cost savings had begun.

-Upon the implementation of the RCxRules Software, staff efficiency rose significantly.
+Upon the implementation of the RCxRules Revenue Cycle Engine, staff efficiency rose significantly.

 The RCxRules team worked closely with Crystal Run's charge entry team to understand their various billing and coding requirements, and then transferred that knowledge into custom rules.
 Due to the comprehensive knowledge transfer, RCxRules went live without missing a beat.
 This helped ensure the cash flow never took a hit during the 90-day implementation period.